Heidi Venamore

-Heidi Venamore is the Australian Ambassador to the Unites Arab Emirates since January 2020, and was the ambassador to Jordan (2012–2016).
+Heidi Venamore is the Australian Ambassador to the United Arab Emirates since January 2020, and was the ambassador to Jordan (2012–2016).

 Venamore earned a Master of Laws from the University of Cambridge, a Graduate Diploma in Foreign Affairs and Trade from the Australian National University, and a Bachelor of Arts/Bachelor of Laws from the University of Queensland.
+She has recently been appointed as Chair of the Marlborough College Council.